CWolfs/CWolfs/README.md

 - [Mission Control Designer](https://www.youtube.com/watch?v=xtYc59cSXeI) - Built a mission editor for BattleTech as an in-game mod
 - [ConverseTek](https://github.com/CWolfs/ConverseTek) - Reverse engineered binary conversation files for BattleTech and created a nice-to-use tool for creating/editing them

+### Languages

+I don't limit myself to specific languages or frameworks so I tend to pick a lot up as I go.
+Below are languages and frameworks I've used for at least one sizable project within a recent timeframe.

+Languages: Typescript, Javascript, C#, C++, Lua, C++
+Frameworks: React, React Native, NextJS, Laravel